-Amenities: Ski patrol, first aid, space heater inside, fire pit outside, primitive restroom facilities, on-site overnight accommodations and camping
+Amenities: Ski patrol, first aid, heated, fire pit outside, primitive restroom facilities, on-site overnight accommodations and camping

 Ample parking means you won’t have to worry about catching a shuttle.
 Parking is located just steps away from the check-in station at the Base Area.